What is Down Round?

-At times an up round may bring in complacency in the company and can lead it into future down rounds and a down round may act as a reality check when the employees rise up to the challenge and boost their performance leading up to an up round in the future.
+At times an up round may bring in complacency in the company and can lead it into future down rounds.
+A down round may act as a reality check when the employees rise to the challenge and boost their performance leading up to an up round in the future.
 Therefore it is a subjective situation and may have a counter-intuitive impact.

-This has been a guide to What is Down Round & Definition.
-Here we discuss the differences between down round vs up round & its importance along with limitation.
+This article has been a guide to What is Down Round & Definition.
+Here we discuss the differences between down round vs. up round & its importance along with limitation.
 You can learn more about from the following articles –